cffls/py2hs/README.md

 ### This is

 - a complementary resource that helps python programmers to learn Haskell as a new language
-- a place for beginners to learn and reinforce Haskell, as well as its functional programming concepts
+- a place for beginners to learn and reinforce Haskell, as well as its semantics and functional programming concepts

 ### This is __not__

-- an one-stop shop that teaches you *everything* about Haskell
+- an one-stop-shop that teaches *everything* about Haskell
-- an encyclopedia that covers *all* the similarities and differences between Python and Haskell
+- an encyclopedia that covers *all* similarities and differences between Python and Haskell

 ## From Python to Haskell